 The first recommended fundraising approach is to form a Mello-Roos Community Facilities District (CFD) consisting of the properties on the water wait list.
-Formation of such a district is permitted under the Community Facilities Act -of 1982.
-Implementation 1 will require approval by two-thirds of the property owners that would comprise the district.
+Formation of such a district is permitted under the Community Facilities Act of 1982.
+Implementation 4-will require approval by two-thirds of the property owners that would comprise the district.
 While this is a substantial hurdle, the committee believes CFD formation would be in the best interest of those on the water wait list, given the critical role the BRP will play in obtaining the regular operating permit for Cambria's SWF which would allow Cambria to resume modest residential development under the WMP to include all water wait list property owners.

 Mechanically, once the CFD is established, the administrator would issue a bond that would be repaid from funds generated by fees charged to property owners in the CFD.
 The committee proposes raising \$10 million through this mechanism.
-The average assessment would depend on several assumptions:
+Below is a model depicting how the mechanism would operate assuming current interest rates were in effect at the time the bond were issues: The average assessment would depend on several assumptions: